-The ubiquitous feedback from my teaching work has been that students achieve higher marks than they initially expected and enjoyed biology in a way that they had not before.
+The ubiquitous feedback from my teaching work has been that students achieve much higher marks than they expected and enjoyed biology in a way that they had not before.
 In many cases, the benefits of sessions extend well beyond biology, into other subjects as students develop in the way they approach learning and exams.

 I offer coursework and dissertation focus sessions for particular pieces of work.
 I can also give university or Oxbridge entrance preparation sessions.
-All at the same rate as tuition.